shaloo/docs.arcana/docs/concepts/custom-wallet-ui.md

 You must decide to implement the custom wallet UI **before** installing and integrating with the {{config.extra.arcana.sdk_name}}.
 At the time of registering the app through {{config.extra.arcana.dashboard_name}}, enter the app name, default chain and then select *Wallet UI Mode* value as `Custom UI` instead of the `Arcana UI`.
 In this case, the onus of creating user interface for signing blockchain transaction, displaying the user's account information, Web3 assets such as tokens, NFTs, etc., lies with the developer.

-!!! an-caution "One time setting"
+!!! an-warning "One time setting"

       Custom Wallet UI option is selected at the time of registering the app and cannot be reverted later.